Amartya/safegraph_faq/AWS.md

 When you run the first command `aws configure - -profile safegraph`, you are telling your computer to create a profile name with the aforementioned credentials added to them.
 Think of it like giving a roommate a key to your house – anyone with the key can get inside.
 Now, with that same analogy in mind, SafeGraph changes the ‘locks to the house’ once a week, which means you have to create a new key on a weekly basis.
 To do so, you simply run the `aws configure - -profile safegraph` command again to give yourself a new key!

 Okay, so you are halfway there!
 The s3 bucket is set up like a minicomputer with files stored all over the place!
 To access those files, you need to tell s3 2 things 1) Where to get the information and 2) where to put it on your computer.
-In the documentation linked above, you will find a command that looks like this `aws s3 sync s3://sq-c19-response/monthly-patterns/ ./mylocaldirectory/ - -profilesafegraph`.
+In the documentation linked above, you will find a command that looks like this ```aws s3 sync s3://sq-c19-response/monthly-patterns/ ./mylocaldirectory/ - -profilesafegraph```.
 So, lets break this down.
 You are telling your computer to find the folder in the s3 bucketcalled monthly-patterns and download it to a new folder on your computer called 'mylocaldirectory'(the '/'  at the end tells it to make a directory if one doesn’t exist).
-If you use the command line above, this will create a new folder under c://Users/{your_name}/mylocaldirectory.
+If you use the command line above, this will create a new folder under ```c://Users/{your_name}/mylocaldirectory```.
 An easy way to find that spot is to just do a search for ‘mylocaldirectory’ in your search bar or do a search for 'monthly-patterns'.
-If you wish to change where the information is stored on your computer, you just need to add that path where './mylocaldirectory/' is located.
+If you wish to change where the information is stored on your computer, you just need to add that path where ```./mylocaldirectory/``` is located.

 If you wish to change what data you are pulling, you can find a comprehensive list of endpoints [HERE](https://docs.google.com/spreadsheets/d/1UNWvPzkUTTlXBZ6M6iGhM_7sr8h-MxsZdE7iOszkAmk/edit#gid=0).
 On the far right column you will see a label 'AWS s3 path' – you can copy that and replace the information where you see "s3://sq-c19-response/monthly-patterns/" above.